Massachusetts: Cell phone laws, legislation

 Almost 50 people were injured when a trolley operator in Boston crashed into the rear of another trolley while sending a text message to his girlfriend.
 The May 8 crash inspired an immediate city ban on drivers of trolleys, trains, and buses having cell phones in their possession while working.

-A New Bedford man was sentenced to 2 1/2 years in prison for kill a 13-year-old bicyclist while text messaging and driving.
+A New Bedford man was sentenced to 2 1/2 years in prison for killing a 13-year-old bicyclist while text messaging and driving.
 Craig P. Bigos will see his drivers license revoked for 10 years as well, according to the Nov.
 12, 2008, sentence.

 The New Bedford Eagle editorialized on May 15, 2009: “Text messaging has become part of the culture, which won’t change.
 It has also become a threat to others on roads and trains, and that has to change.”